themaplelab/swan/readme.md

 Then we will implement points-to analysis and taint analysis with basic sources and sinks identified.
 We also plan to add full SIL instruction support.

+**Important Note:** The Java side (analysis side) is very much a mess right now and is not well documented since it is largely volatile at this point.

 ## Future plans
 - Lifecycle awareness for iOS and macOS applications (custom call graph building)
 - Sources and sinks for iOS and macOS libraries